mszost/ASCII-fy/README.md

-## **Live ASCII webcam converter for Python**
+## **Live ASCII webcam filter**

+Made with Python.

-Requires OpenCV and curses libraries to be installed separately before running
+Requires OpenCV and curses libraries to be installed separately before running.

 ---